lbruney/jade-watcher/README.md

 jade-watcher
 ============

-express/connect middleware to watch and handle jade files
+Express/connect middleware to watch and handle jade files.
+This middleware acts as a simple wrapper around the jade command line utility.

 ## Install